-The efficiency of the 2018 Mercedes E400 Coupe with 3.0 V6 biturbo was more than the doctor asked for.
-It could had been a V4 frankly but starting at $54,000 it better have a kitchen sink.
-With all the bells and whistles and connectedness to the road got up there to $70,000 but it stood out.
+The efficiency of the 2018 Mercedes E400 Coupe with 3.0 V6 Biturbo was more than the doctor asked for.
+It could have been a V4, frankly but starting at $54,000, it better has a kitchen sink.
+With all the bells and whistles and connectedness to the road got up there to $70,000, but it stood out.
 No joking.
-I was getting applauded from drivers on the Bronx River Parkway and I don’t mean an FU applause like you’d expect in the Bronx NY.
+I was getting applauded by drivers on the Bronx River Parkway, and I don’t mean an FU applause as you’d expect in the Bronx, NY.

-It was a 35 MPG on highway tested and approved.
-City was 29.
+It was 35 MPG on the highway, tested and approved.
+The city was 29.
 All of this was in the ECO mode to get the best I could get.
 Yet this car needs to be a Plugin hybrid electric or Electric stat!

 In the rear seat, there’s actually a decent amount of legroom, plus some extra space for feet under the front seats.
 Those rear bucket seats are comfortable enough, though there’s no central armrest, and rear headroom is limited by the way the roof slopes downward toward the car’s rear.
 What might really keep the rear seat from being used for more than 30 minutes at a time—especially for passengers who get claustrophobic—is the small size of those rear-side windows.
 You wouldn’t sacrifice the coupe’s styling for a practical concern like that, though, right?

 The E-Class has its industry-leading Car-to-X Communication, every new E-Class can automatically alert a central notification system of certain dangers, from detected wheelspin to the use of hazard flashers or even windshield wipers.
 The system can then alert other drivers with Car-to-X via in-dash displays or announcements, allowing precautions to be taken before reaching the hazard.